dasaditi/cards/_posts/2019-04-13-ForestCover.markdown

 nn_pred = model.predict_classes(X_val_orig)
 nn_pred = nn_pred + 1 # adding one back to compensate for 1 - 7 labels converted to 0 - 6 index in binarizing function
 ```

-    WARNING:tensorflow:From C:\Users\jbraun\AppData\Local\Continuum\anaconda3\lib\site-packages\tensorflow\python\framework\op_def_library.py:263: colocate_with (from tensorflow.python.framework.ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Colocations handled automatically by placer.
-    WARNING:tensorflow:From C:\Users\jbraun\AppData\Local\Continuum\anaconda3\lib\site-packages\tensorflow\python\ops\math_ops.py:3066: to_int32 (from tensorflow.python.ops.math_ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Use tf.cast instead.
-    loss: 0.5928830017173101
-    accuracy: 0.7582671957671958

 ## Feature Engineering